 1. General requirements

-1.1 Vats shall either be insulated so as not to exceed a surface temperature of 130°C during carriage or shall be so positioned that the means of containment cannot be touched by other road users under normal conditions of carriage.
+1.1 Vats shall be insulated so as not to exceed a surface temperature of 130°C during carriage and shall be so positioned that the means of containment cannot be touched by other road users under normal conditions of carriage.
 The surface temperature shall in no case have a detrimental effect on the functioning of the vehicle, particularly the brake pipes and electric cables.

 1.2 The vats shall be secured on the vehicle in accordance with the load security principles of 7.5.7.1.